fatimah-26/E-Library-Management-System-/README.md

 # E-Library-Management-System

 ## Project Overview
-A relational database system designed to manage books, members, authors, and borrowing operations.
+A relational database system designed to manage books, members, authors, and borrowing operations to implement a successful E-Library-Management-System.

 ## Database Design
 - Requirement Analysis